Hecate2/how-to-debug-neo/README.md

 #### Wait for neo-cli block synchronization

-Execute `show state` in neo-cli, and wait for your local blocks to be synced to the latest height.
+Execute `show state` in neo-cli, and wait for your local blocks to be synced to the latest height. **The info about your peers' IP/port/listen/height is NOT displayed when the offline package `chain.0.acc` is being used.** Do not panic if you run into a few exceptions (e.g. `Method XXX with X parameters doesn't exist in the contract ...`, `Object reference not set to an instance of an object.`).
+These exceptions are caused by invalid transactions relayed by users.

 ![block-sync](images/block-sync.png)